Décoration

 Shōji

-"You may have heard of Japanese houses with paper walls, right?
-Well, it's such an interesting aspect that we are going to talk about now.
+You may have heard of Japanese houses with paper walls, right?
+Well, this is such an interesting aspect that we will talk about now.
 Shōji is one of the most common elements in a traditional Japanese house.
-It is a panel or a sliding door made with translucent paper framed in a wooden frame."
+It is a panel or a sliding door made with translucent paper framed in a wooden frame.

 Genkan